qrzn23/min/wip/magick/content.md

 His mission is to redeem her by making her his bride; the result of this is to set her upon the throne of her mother, and it is only she whose youthful embrace can reawaken the eld of the All-Father.
 In this complex family relationship^[The formula of Tetragrammaton, as ordinarily understood, ending with the appearance of the daughter, is indeed a degradation.] is symbolised! the whole course of the Universe.
 It will be seen that (after all) the Climax is at the end.
 It is the second half of the formula which symbolises the Great Work which we are pledged to accomplish.
 The first step of this is the attainment of the Knowledge and Conversation of the Holy Guardian Angel, which constitutes the Adept of the Inner Order.

-The re-entry of these twin spouses into the womb of the mother is that initiation described in Liber 418, which gives admission to the Inmost Order of the A. A. Of the last step we cannot speak.
+The re-entry of these twin spouses into the womb of the mother is that initiation described in Liber 418, which gives admission to the Inmost Order of the A∴A∴ Of the last step we cannot speak.

 It will now be recognised that to devise a practical magical ceremony to correspond to Tetragrammaton in this exalted sense might be difficult if not impossible.
 In such a ceremony the Rituals of purification alone might occupy many incarnations.